 Bhutan's development philosophy of Gross National Happiness places emphasis on conservation of the environment as the very basis of life and livelihood in addition to cultural promotion, balanced regional development and good governance.
 The premise of the GNH philosophy is that in order to secure the well-being of the future, the current generation has the responsibility to be conscious of sustainable consumption and exploitation of the environment and natural resources for development purposes.
-It is imperative then for all generations - current and future - to be aware of the role of the environment in sustaining lives and to be custodians of environmental conservation and sustainable development, this rationale underscores the need to evaluate youth's level of satisfaction with how we are managing our environment.
+It is imperative then for all generations - current and future - to be aware of the role of the environment in sustaining lives and to be custodians of environmental conservation and sustainable development approaches.
+As future leaders and drivers of the country's development, this rationale underscores the need to evaluate youth's level of satisfaction with how we are managing our environment.